 After considering the above factors, the Academic Standards Committee shall either approve the petition or deny the petition.
-To be valid and serve as the basis for future consideration of credit pursuant to Section XXV.A. and XXV.B., all approvals must be in writing and signed by the Chair of the Academic Standards Committee.
+To be valid and serve as the basis for future consideration of credit pursuant to § XXV.A. and XXV.B., all approvals must be in writing and signed by the Chair of the Academic Standards Committee.
 Under no circumstances shall the approval or denial, without more, grant credit.

-- 3. Once a student completes a course of study at a foreign institution pursuant to this rule, the student shall, if at all, petition the Academic Standards Committee for credit within 6 months of completing the foreign institution's academic program.
+- 3. Once a student completes a course of study at a foreign institution pursuant to this rule, the student shall, if at all, petition the Academic Standards Committee for credit within six (6) months of completing the foreign institution's academic program.
 The petition must include an official transcript from the foreign institution and a statement from the foreign institution indicating the student is in good standing. - 4.
-After receiving a complete petition for credit, the Academic Standards Committee shall grant credit for all courses in which the student received a "C" or above. - C. Notwithstanding any provision contained herein, a student may not transfer more than 29 hours of credit. - D. Transferring grades: Accepted transfer credits shall appear on a student's transcript as a "P," indicating the student earned pass/fail credit.
-Under no circumstances shall transfer credit be considered when determining a student's GPA, cumulative GPA, or class rank at the School of Law. - E. Distinction from Pass/Fail Credit: While grades transferred from a foreign institution appear as pass/fail credit on a student's transcript at the School of Law, credit transferred from a foreign institution shall not be considered when calculating a student's maximum pass/fail credit pursuant to GRADING POLICIES Section XIX.
+After receiving a complete petition for credit, the Academic Standards Committee shall grant credit for all courses in which the student received a "C" or above. - C. Notwithstanding any provision contained herein, a student may not transfer more than twenty-nine (29) hours of credit and all credits must have been accrued from an institution approved or accredited by the American Bar Association. - D. Transferring grades: Accepted transfer credits shall appear on a student's transcript as a "P," indicating the student earned pass/fail credit.
+Under no circumstances shall transfer credit be considered when determining a student's GPA, cumulative GPA, or class rank at the School of Law. - E. Distinction from Pass/Fail Credit: While grades transferred from a foreign institution appear as pass/fail credit on a student's transcript at the School of Law, credit transferred from a foreign institution shall not be considered when calculating a student's maximum pass/fail credit pursuant to GRADING POLICIES § XIX.